francescoautera/Procedural-Dungeon-Generation/README.md

 # Procedural-Dungeon-Generator
 Rules of dungeon:
-- every room has the same size
+-all rooms have the same size
-- every room has fixed distance from it's neighbors
+- each room has a fixed distance from its neighbors
 - there is 2 method of creation: variable & fixed
 - variable creation, creates room in a range specified in a Scriptable Object Room Rules
 - fixed creation, creates rooms until it reaches the number specified in the scriptable